Level Plumb Square & True. What do they Mean?

 What do they really mean?

 The best way to describe LEVEL is to imagine a straight line that is perfectly horizontal.
-As you can see in the picture below, the dotted green line represents LEVEL.
+Take a look at the picture above, the dotted green line represents LEVEL.
 If a door or window is installed out of LEVEL, it will tend to rub on the jamb and it will be hard to get the reveal (spacing between the door and frame) to line up.
-If the reveals don’t line up, you risk losing the Energy STAR rating your door or window came with because the sash will not seat up properly with the weather-strip seals.
+If the reveals don’t line up, the sash will not seat up properly with the weather-strip seals.
+As a result, you risk losing the Energy STAR rating your door or window came with.

-To visualize what PLUMB represents, take a look at the dashed green line below.
-PLUMB is the term used to refer to a perfectly vertical line, thus why we call the clever tool used to find PLUMB a plumb-bob.
-If a door or window is installed out of PLUMB, it will cause a host of issues: sagging open in the corner, unwanted opening or closing doors, and binding during operating.
+To visualize what PLUMB represents, look at the dashed green line above.
+PLUMB is the term used to refer to a perfectly vertical line, thus why the clever tool used to find PLUMB is called a plumb-bob.
+If a door or window is installed out of PLUMB, it will cause a host of issues.
+Such as: sagging open in the corner, unwanted opening or closing doors, and binding during operating.

 The definition of SQUARE is a 90 degree corner.
 A speed square, framing square, and T squares are all good examples of tools used to find SQUARE on a jobsite.
-Installing a door or window SQUARE involves being both LEVEL & PLUMB at the same time and is important to prevent: binding during operation, springing open on the corners and again to insure proper sealing between the sash and frame.
-Take a look below for a visual explanation of SQUARE.
+Installing a door or window SQUARE involves being both LEVEL & PLUMB at the same time.
+This is important to prevent: binding during operation, springing open on the corners and again to insure proper sealing between the sash and frame.
+Take a look above for a visual explanation of SQUARE.

-By far, the most forgotten term on an installation, TRUE represents being SQUARE on both the LEVEL & PLUMB axis at the same time on all sides of the unit being installed.
-The picture below describes TRUE.
-You can install a door or window perfectly LEVEL, PLUMB & SQUARE on one side, but if the other side’s aren’t LEVEL, PLUMB & SQUARE, the unit will not be TRUE and will create many of the problems mentioned above.
+By far, the most forgotten term of a door installation.
+TRUE represents being SQUARE on both the LEVEL & PLUMB axis at the same time on all sides of the unit being installed.
+The picture above describes TRUE.
+A door or window can be installed perfectly LEVEL, PLUMB & SQUARE on one side, but if the other side’s aren’t LEVEL, PLUMB & SQUARE, the unit will not be TRUE and will create many of the problems mentioned above.

 These terms are hard to differentiate at first, but by gaining a good understanding of LEVEL, PLUMB, SQUARE & TRUE you are sure to get better results out of your next installation.

-5 mistakes you might be making installing a door, 5 steps how you might plumb a wall frame, can a prehung door get warped, can you make a door of the wrong swing fit, check door frame for plumb, checking to see if door frame is racked, common door installation problems and fixes, common errors made during installing a door, diy installing doors uneven, door, door errors, door frame not level will the door have issues shutting, door hanging mistakes, door hinge improper installation, door installation, door installation not going right, door installation on a crooked wall, door installation problems, door problems, doors not installed plumb, fixing out of plumb door, hanging a door can get it level but can get it plumb, hanging a door frame, hanging a door it's crooked, hanging a door on a crooked wall, hanging a door on eneven floor, hanging door wall out of plumb, hanging doors in a crooked wall, how do i check if a door is hung correctly, how do you hang an inward swing door with uneven floor, how to check if a door is plumb, how to check if newly-hung door is plumb, how to check if your door is plumb, how to determine if a french door is plumb, how to fix a door that is not plumb, how to fix a door that was installed wrong, how to frame an uneven door, how to get a door plumb, how to hang a door in a crooked frame, how to hang a door in a crooked opening, how to hang a door on a crooked wall, how to install a door, how to install a prehung door, how to install prehung door uneven wall, how to level a commercial door, how to level a door, how to level a door jamb, how to level a door while installing, how to make door reveal, how to make sure both door jambs are parallel, how to plumb a door, how to shim a door, how to use door, how would you know if a door is plumb, installing a door, installing an out of plumb door, installing door and its not straight, installing door in crooked frame, installing entry door mistakes, interior door improperly installed, interior door not plumb, making a door plumb, mistakes when hanging doors, new doors not plumb, new interior doors uneven, out of plumb door frame, out of plumb walls are a problem?, poorly installed door, pre hung door installation problems, prehung door has tilted backward, prehung door not plumb, pressure on top door hinge, reveal crooked door, should exterior doors alway be installed plumb, slab door installation is crooked, trouble shooting replacing a door, troubleshooting hanging a door, troubleshooting prehung door installation, what does make sure door is plumb mean, what if a door is installed unevenly, what is a plumb door, what is door reveal and its uses, what to do if a prehung door is not straight, what to do if door frame is to small, when a door is not plumb, where to start leveling a door jamb new install
+5 mistakes you might be making installing a door, 5 steps how you might plumb a wall frame, can a prehung door get warped, check door frame for plumb, checking to see if door frame is racked, common door installation problems and fixes, common errors made during installing a door, diy installing doors uneven, door, door errors, door frame not level will the door have issues shutting, door hanging mistakes, door hinge improper installation, door installation, door installation not going right, door installation on a crooked wall, door installation problems, door problems, doors not installed plumb, fixing out of plumb door, hanging a door can get it level but can get it plumb, hanging a door frame, hanging a door it's crooked, hanging a door on a crooked wall, hanging a door on eneven floor, hanging door wall out of plumb, hanging doors in a crooked wall, how do i check if a door is hung correctly, how do you hang an inward swing door with uneven floor, how to check if a door is plumb, how to check if newly-hung door is plumb, how to check if your door is plumb, how to determine if a french door is plumb, how to fix a door that is not plumb, how to fix a door that was installed wrong, how to frame an uneven door, how to get a door plumb, how to hang a door in a crooked frame, how to hang a door in a crooked opening, how to hang a door on a crooked wall, how to install a door, how to install a prehung door, how to install prehung door uneven wall, how to level a commercial door, how to level a door, how to level a door jamb, how to level a door while installing, how to make door reveal, how to make sure both door jambs are parallel, how to plumb a door, how to shim a door, how to use door, how would you know if a door is plumb, installing a door, installing an out of plumb door, installing door and its not straight, installing door in crooked frame, installing entry door mistakes, interior door improperly installed, interior door not plumb, making a door plumb, mistakes when hanging doors, new doors not plumb, new interior doors uneven, out of plumb door frame, out of plumb walls are a problem?, poorly installed door, pre hung door installation problems, prehung door has tilted backward, prehung door not plumb, pressure on top door hinge, reveal crooked door, should exterior doors alway be installed plumb, slab door installation is crooked, trouble shooting replacing a door, troubleshooting hanging a door, troubleshooting prehung door installation, what does make sure door is plumb mean, what if a door is installed unevenly, what is a plumb door, what is door reveal and its uses, what to do if a prehung door is not straight, what to do if door frame is to small, when a door is not plumb, where to start leveling a door jamb new install